Our Community Partners

 Tree of Life Montessori in SE Portland strives to connect children and their families to Jewish traditions and culture, as well as to each other.
 With traditional Montessori curriculum as their structure, they celebrate holidays and honor our Jewish heritage and beliefs through weekly Shabbat rituals, thematic art projects, and community gatherings.

-The following organizations endorse the Eastside Jewish Commons project and have provided additional input on the vision and plans for EJC.
+The following organizations have provided additional input and support for the vision and plans for EJC.

 Oregon Board of Rabbis